How to Build the Eiffel Tower: An Engineering Project for Kids

 So we decided we would construct our Eiffel Tower using newspaper!

-My daughter had doubts to whether it would be strong enough to stand up on it's own "if it's made out of paper" so I knew this would be a great project.
+My daughter had doubts as to whether it would be strong enough to stand up on it's own "if it's made out of paper" so I knew this would be a great civil & structural engineering project.

 You might also want some twine but you can read more about that below when we share our building lessons.